Jamaica Inn (film): Plot

-The film is set in 1820 (at the start of the reign of King George IV, as mentioned by Pengallan in his first scene).
+The film is set in 1820 (at the start of the reign of King George IV).

-Over and above its function as a hostelry, Jamaica Inn houses the clandestine rural headquarters of a gang of cut-throats and thieves, led by innkeeper Joss Merlyn.
-They have become wreckers.
-They are responsible for a series of engineered shipwrecks in which they extinguish coastal warning beacons, causing ships to run aground on the rocky Cornish coast.
+Jamaica Inn houses the clandestine rural headquarters of a gang of cut-throats and thieves, led by innkeeper Joss Merlyn.
+They have become wreckers who are responsible for shipwrecks in which they extinguish coastal warning beacons, causing ships to run aground on the rocky Cornish coast.
 They then kill the surviving sailors and steal their cargo.

-One evening, a young Irish-woman, Mary Yellan, is dropped off by coach near the inn, at the home of the local squire and justice of the peace, Sir Humphrey Pengallan.
-She requests the loan of a horse so she can ride to Jamaica Inn to re-unite with her Aunt Patience (the wife of Joss Merlyn).
-Despite Pengallan's warnings, she intends to live at Jamaica Inn with her late mother's sister.
-It transpires that Pengallan is the secret criminal mastermind behind the wrecking gang; he learns from his well-to-do friends and acquaintances when well-laden ships are passing near the coast, determines when and where the wrecks are to be caused, and fences the stolen cargo.
-He uses the lion's share of the proceeds to support his lavish lifestyle and passes a small fraction of them to Joss and the gang.
+One evening, a young Irishwoman, Mary Yellan, is dropped off by coach near the inn, at the home of the local squire and justice of the peace, Sir Humphrey Pengallan.
+Despite Pengallan's warnings, she intends to live at Jamaica Inn with her late mother's sister Patience, the wife of Joss Merlyn.
+It transpires that Pengallan is the mastermind behind the wrecking gang; he learns from his well-to-do friends and acquaintances when well-laden ships are passing near the coast, determines when and where the wrecks are to be caused, and fences the stolen cargo.
+He uses most of the proceeds to support his lavish lifestyle and passes a small fraction of them to the gang.

-In another part of the inn, the gang convenes to discuss why they get so little money for their efforts.
-They suspect Jem Trehearne, a gang member for only two months, of embezzling goods.
-They hang him from one of the rafters of the inn, but when they leave, Mary cuts the rope and saves his life.
-Trehearne and Mary flee the gang by hiding in a cave that is only accessible by a row boat.
-The next morning the boat drifts away and their location is discovered.
-They narrowly avoid capture by swimming for their lives.
-After reaching the shore they seek the protection of Pengallan, unaware that he is the gang's benefactor.
-Trehearne reveals to Pengallan that he is actually an undercover law-officer on a mission to investigate the wrecks.
-Pengallan is alarmed but maintains his composure and pretends to join forces with Trehearne.
-Mary overhears their conversation and goes to the inn to warn Patience that she must flee in order to avoid being arrested as an accomplice.
-However, Patience refuses to leave her husband.
+The gang convenes to discuss why they get so little money for their efforts.
+They suspect Jem Trehearne, a gang member for two months, of embezzling goods.
+They hang him from one of the rafters of the inn, but when they leave, Mary cuts the rope.
+Trehearne and Mary flee the gang and seek the protection of Pengallan, unaware that he is the gang's benefactor.
+Trehearne reveals to Pengallan that he is an undercover law-officer on a mission to investigate the wrecks.
+Pengallan pretends to join forces with him.